ldonohoo/ldonohoo/README.md

 I have a BS in Computer Science from the University of Minnesota and 8+ years of experience in older tech dev.

-Took a break for parenting, but just completed a fast-paced 6 month full-time, in-person certification for Full-Stack Web Development that included a solo project and a pro-bono project for a great entrepenuer.
+Took a break for parenting, but just completed a fast-paced 6 month full-time, in-person certification for Full-Stack Web Development that included a solo project and a pro-bono project for a great entrepeneur.
 Totally loving it...

 🔆Connect with me
 lisa.donohoo@gmail.com